Undergraduate applications are now open until February 2, 2024! Apply here.

-Paid summer fellowship
+Full-time, paid summer fellowship

 Environmental health research

-Underrepresented in environmental health
+Background underrepresented in environmental health

 U.S. based program

-Expect to award 4 fellowships
+Expect to award 5 or more fellowships

 Potential applicants to the summer fellowship should self-identify as coming from an underrepresented or disadvantaged background defined as follows:

 HEI, ISEE, and ISES have formed a joint committee to manage the fellowship program.
-HEI thanks both societies for their support and time, and prospective mentors for taking these summer fellows under their wing.
+HEI thanks both societies for their support and time and prospective mentors for taking these summer fellows under their wing.
 Members of the joint committee are as follows: